2007 North Ayrshire Council election

-Elections to North Ayrshire Council were held on 3 May 2007, the same day as the other Scottish local government elections and the Scottish Parliament general election.
+Elections to North Ayrshire Council were held on 3 May 2007, the same day as the 31 other Scottish local government elections and the Scottish Parliament elections.
 The election was the first one using eight new wards created as a result of the Local Governance (Scotland) Act 2004, each ward will elect three or four councillors using the single transferable vote system form of proportional representation.
-The new wards replace 30 single-member wards which used the plurality (first past the post) system of election.
+The new wards replaced the 30 single-member wards which used the plurality (first past the post) system of election.

+Labour lost overall control of the council but remained the largest party after winning 12 seats - down nine from the previous election.
+The Scottish National Party (SNP) became the second-largest party, overtaking the Conservatives, after gaining five seats to hold eight.
+The Conservatives lost two seats to hold three while the Liberal Democrats won seats in a North Ayrshire election for the only time after they returned two councillors.
+Five independent councillors were also elected.